jdolecki/CS51-Final-Project/README.md

 Why I wrote it
 --------------

 This project was a team submission for a class final assignment.
 We chose BDDs because of their utility in a variety of combinatorial problems such as circuit testing and finding shortest paths.
-Their importance was recognized by Donald Knuth who called them “one of the only really fundamental data structures that came out in the last twenty-five years.”
+Their importance was recognized by Donald Knuth who called them "one of the only really fundamental data structures that came out in the last twenty-five years."

 Why I'm proud of it
 -------------------